A. Introduction and Background

 The purpose of the Research Plan is to describe the proposed research in sufficient detail so that the Institutional Review Board (IRB) can determine if approval criteria for human subjects research defined in federal regulations (45 CFR Part 46 and 21 CFR Parts 50, 56, 312 and 812) is met.

 The Research Plan is a narrative of the study and is a living document to be maintained over the life of the protocol.
-A Research Plan is required for every protocol submitted for IRB review
+A Research Plan is required for every non-exempt project submitted for IRB review.
+It is also highly encouraged for exempt projects.

 Print Research Plan Guidance